OpenMonsterVision/blog/content/posts/how-not-to-turn-1000-json-files-into-one-csv.md

 ## Sophisticated Bash

 When I got the rest of the data I was floored.
 There was so much data.
 Over 70 gigs.
 Because of the amount of the data, I knew pretty much instantly this wouldn't work.
 It was going to be too slow.
-So, I started parallelizing the bash and running some of the commands individually, or a few in foor loop with some single ampersands, instead of in a script.
+So, I started parallelizing the bash and running some of the commands individually, or a few in for loop with some single ampersands, instead of in a script.
 If I knew what I was doing I would have done it more like [this](http://codehackit.blogspot.be/2013/08/divide-and-conquer-with-bash-and-friends.html).
 But I was in a hurry, and thought this was a good solution.

 ## Of Course It Failed